arquadrado/discounts/readme.md

 The app's main functionalities (that being calculating the discounts to given orders) can be tested via phpunit.

-To use a test environment that will not interfere with the app's main configurations, create a `.env.testing` file where define the app's db for tests.
-If you fail to provide a testing DB, the app will try to run the tests using your main DB which can cause if the DB is already seeded.
+To use a test environment that will not interfere with the app's main configurations, create a `.env.testing` file and define the app's db for tests.
+If you fail to provide a testing DB, the app will try to run the tests using your main DB which can cause problems if the DB is already seeded.

 With all set, just run `vendor/bin/phpunit`.